 A lasting sense of space-time

-How can we contemplate and feel part of a landscape in a constant state of change?
 Mondrian’s Neoplastic compositions teach us to conceive harmoniously a space in a state of becoming.
-Just think of how unharmonious the space of our cities is and how frustrating it is for us as we experience every single thing, moment after moment, in a constant whirl of fragments, no longer able to see the individual parts tending toward a whole.
+Just think of how unharmonious the space of our cities is and how frustrating it is for us as we experience every single thing, moment after moment, in a constant whirl of fragments, no longer able to conceive a wholeness.

 Yellow, red and blue façades?

-Diagram C: The yellow plane numbered 1, which presents a certain degree of vertical predominance, comes into contact with a gray segment of a horizontal line.
-This juxtaposition of opposing thrusts (vertical vs. horizontal) generates movement (all opposition causes a buildup of tension that is released through movement) and the plane moves downward together with the segment, which thus becomes a gray field inside plane 2.
+The contrast between opposing thrusts (vertical vs. horizontal) generates a buildup of tension that is released through motion; the plane moves downward together with the segment, which thus becomes a gray field inside plane 2:

-Diagram C: In plane 3 the gray open field of plane 2 is transformed into a small square fully inscribed in a yellow plane.
+Diagram A: In plane 3 the gray open field of plane 2 is transformed into a gray small square area fully inscribed in a yellow plane.
 The latter thus seems to represent the conclusion of the sequence initiated with plane 1.
-The three planes 1, 2, 3 would thus be three successive moments of a process through which a yellow plane internalizes a gray segment of line that then becomes a small square.

 The same also holds for the three red and gray planes A, B, and C, which can be seen by virtue of analogous colors as different instants of one evolving entity.
-On my reading of the three parts (1, 2, 3 or A, B, C) we have a relational space in which three entities—seen as three different things in a static vision—become a single entity represented in its process of becoming.
-By adopting a dynamic vision, multiplicity moves toward unity.
-I believe that such a vision should guide architects and urban planners in generating continuity among the different objects that make up cities today.
+On my reading of the three parts (1, 2, 3 or A, B, C) we have a relational space in which three entities—seen as three different things in a static vision—become one and the same thing viewed in its process of becoming.
+By adopting a dynamic vision, multiplicity moves towards unity.

 Urban architectural order